 On her recent visit to Alaska, NACF Director of Programs, Francene Blythe spent an afternoon with Lily and her apprentice Anastasia who were working on a joint art project, a pair of leggings — an apparel piece that can be part of Chilkat weavings, along with blankets, vests, and other items.
 In addition to perpetuating cultural knowledge through mentorship, the NACF Mentor Artist Fellowship encourages artists to engage in their communities.
 During their mentorship year, Lily and Anastasia have participated in workshops, talks, and have given presentations about their arts practice at Sealaska Heritage Institute in Juneau, Alaska.

 Lily, who was taught by her mother the late master weaver Clarissa Rizal, understands the vital importance of passing on intergenerational knowledge.
-As Lily did with Anastasia fifteen years ago, Clarissa began teaching Lily when she was a young girl by giving her something to occupy her fingers while she worked.
+As Lily did with Anastasia two years ago, Clarissa began teaching Lily when she was a young girl by giving her something to occupy her fingers while she worked.
 Over time, Lily learned to weave while listening to her mother’s stories and songs, rooted in the ancestral customs and traditions of the Tlingit culture.
 This method of learning from elders is Indigenous science, oral knowledge that is sacred and challenging to retain and practice in our modern world.

 The NACF hopes to inspire Native artists, and provide space for a new generation of emerging artists who are invested in preserving traditional Native art practices.
 During the past year, Anastasia has learned how and when to pull bark, how to identify cedar trees ready for harvest, and how to prepare the yellow cedar bark into softened fibers for weaving.
 She also learned how to clean, spin, and naturally dye goat hair.
 Thanks to culture bearers like Lily Hope, Anastasia is well on her way to becoming an established Chilkat weaver.